Configuring sources

 Specifies the path to the location where this source's environments are created.
 This directory is entirely managed by r10k, and any contents that r10k did not put there are removed.

-setting must match the
+basedir setting must match the

-in your puppet.conf
+environmentpath in your puppet.conf file,

 or Puppet can't access your new directory

-setting.
+environments.If you specify basedir in sources, do not also specify the global r10k_basedir setting.
 Specifying both base directory settings causes

 errors.